-We evaluated this exchange and concluded that it was a modification under ASU 2017-09.
-Under ASU 2017-09, a cancelled equity award accompanied by the concurrent grant of (or offer to grant) a replacement award or other valuable consideration shall be accounted for as a modification of the terms of the cancelled award.
-Therefore, incremental compensation cost shall be measured as the excess of the fair value of the replacement award or other valuable consideration over the fair value of the cancelled award at the cancellation and replacement shall be the portion of the grant-date fair value of the original award for which the requisite service is expected to be rendered (or has already been rendered) at that date plus the incremental cost resulting from the cancellation and replacement.
-The compensation value created by the termination and issuance of new stock options, as determined under the Black Scholes method, was approximately \$759,469 and under ASU 2017-09 results in a non-cash expense in current and future periods not to exceed the vesting periods of the stock options.
+We accounted for these transactions as modifications under ASC 718.
+Therefore, incremental compensation cost shall be measured as the excess of the fair value of the replacement award or other valuable consideration over the fair value of the cancelled award at the cancellation date.
+The total compensation cost measured at the date of a cancellation and replacement shall be the portion of the grant-date fair value of the original award for which the requisite service is expected to be rendered (or has already been rendered) at that date plus the incremental cost resulting from the cancellation and replacement.
+The compensation value created by the repricing of stock options in 2019 and the termination and issuance of new stock options in 2018, as determined under the Black Scholes method, was approximately \$73,355 and \$759,469, respectively, and under ASC 718 results in a non-cash expense in current and future periods not to exceed the vesting periods of the stock options.